killcity/stacki-scripts/README.md

 # stacki-scripts
-Useful wrappers scripts to use with Stacki.
+Useful wrapper scripts to use with Stacki (https://github.com/StackIQ/stacki).